Igalia/piglit/framework/replay/README.md

 `VkLayer_screenshot.json` and `LD_LIBRARY_PATH` to point to the location of `libVkLayer_screenshot.so`.

-In the case of DXGI traces, the scripts require Wine, a recent version of DXVK installed in the default `WINEPREFIX`, and a recent binary version of apitrace (and d3dretrace) for Windows which should be reachable through Windows' `PATH` environment variable.
+In the case of DXGI traces, replayer requires Wine, a recent version of DXVK installed in the default `WINEPREFIX`, and a recent binary version of apitrace (and d3dretrace) for Windows which should be reachable through Windows' `PATH` environment variable.